-In accordance with the 2012 Law on Equal Opportunities of Women and Men, the Agency for Audio and Audiovisual Media Services has been preparing annual analyses of the treatment that gender-related issues receive in the daily information programmes and the way in which the programmes of the national television services in the Republic of Macedonia portray women and men.
-In line with the above Law, once a year, the Agency submits a report to the Parliament of the Republic of Macedonia on the way of portraying and depicting women and men, as well as the gender-related issues in the broadcasters’ programming concepts and contents.
+In accordance with the 2012 Law on Equal Opportunities of Women and Men, the Agency for Audio and Audiovisual Media Services has been preparing annual analyses of the treatment that gender-related issues receive in the daily information programmes and the way in which the programmes of the national television services in the Republic of North Macedonia portray women and men.
+In line with the above Law, once a year, the Agency submits a report to the Parliament of the Republic of North Macedonia on the way of portraying and depicting women and men, as well as the gender-related issues in the broadcasters’ programming concepts and contents.

 Since 2013, the Agency has been dedicating special attention to gender-related issues.
 On 11 November 2013, a public session was held, dedicated to gender and media.
 A month later, a workshop was held on strengthening the capacities of media professionals in gender equality issues.

 In 2014, a debate was held on the “Critical Understanding of the Media – Gender, Youth, Media Literacy”